 Donate to Hevya Sor a Kurdistanê (Kurdish Red Crescent, equivalent of the Red Cross) here.
 Currently they cannot take donations from the UK, so if you are in the UK please see here for how to donate.

-everything below the cut is free to read/download online. updated 28/5/26
+everything below the cut is free to read/watch/download online. updated 28/6/26 (now with some videos as well as texts!)

 link garden 🌾💧🌿